 Many of the products she used (and I use on a daily basis) are from her own makeup line, The Collection.
 Check out their website for cruelty-free, fragrance-free, high-quality makeup.

 The hair.
 Michelle Thanos at Haute the Luxe Beauty House has been doing my hair color for the past year or so as I’ve been keeping up with blonde, bronde, and everything in between.
 I’m really happy I ended up doing a “happy medium” between brown and blonde for the wedding because it actually felt very natural, blended, and summer-y which was perfect for our August wedding.

 Kristen Altamore did my bridal hairstyle, which is where I really played into the “bohemian” look.
 We did textured, beachy curls, a fishtail braid on each side to pull half of my hair up, as well as 2-3 tiny braids scattered through the rest of my hair to add more of a fun element.
 I was obsessed.
 The hairpins we added in the back really took it to the next level and made it a little more glam/bridal.
-Although my hair was attacked by humidity, sweat, and God knows what else by the time our reception started… my hair was absolutely one of my favorite parts of this look.
+Although my hair was attacked by humidity and sweat by the time our reception started… my hair was absolutely one of my favorite parts of this look.
 You can find a more detailed photo of my bridal hair trial on Kristen’s Instagram.